eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.subcalls

-    A list of dictionaries providing information about subcalls that occured during the transaction.
+    A list of dictionaries providing information about subcalls that occurred during the transaction.

     The following fields are always included: